 - Does my workforce contain the talent needed to reach organizational goals?

-- Which current employees have the highest ceilings?
+- Which current employees have the highest ceilings for development?

 - How much is attrition costing the organization?